dortania/OpenCore-Install-Guide/extras/drm.md

 So how do you fix iGPU performance on a hackintosh?
 Well by loading Apple's GuC (Graphics Micro Code), the main things to note

-* Firmware loading is retricted to Kabylake and newer
+* Firmware loading is retricted to Kaby Lake and newer
     * This still breaks for many so only recommended on Z390, B360, H370, H310 and newer

 > So how do you apply it?